Rakefire/causey.app/site/collections/_posts/2020-06-17-new-features-june-2020.md

   description:
   image:
   prevent_indexing: false
+blurb: >-
+  Mission Met Center has updated its features to improve strategic plan tracking and implementation, including a Calendar Feed for syncing with Google or iCal, a Progress Tracker for action items, a Weekly Look-ahead Email for due and completed tasks, and the ability to add Key Team Members to Focus Areas, all developed based on user feedback.
 ---
 You may have noticed some enhancements to Mission Met Center that can help you track, measure, and implement your strategic plan.
 Here is a round-up of some of the newest features: